 The refresh flow is used to exchange a refresh token for a new access token and refresh token pair.
-If reuse-refresh-token is set in the authorization server configuration, only an access token will be returned.
+If reuse-refresh-token is set in the authorization server configuration or client configuration, only an access token will be returned.

 The refresh token flow is available on the oauth-token endpoint and is accessed with a POST and the content type application/x-www-form-urlencoded.
 The following request parameters are supported: